minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 Election Commission (FEC), which treated the question of whether Congress has the authority to limit independent expenditures by corporations.
-Campaign contributions are usually structured as individual and Political Action Comittee (PAC) contributions in OpenSecrets data, with the former stemming from natural persons, and the latter from comittees representing corporation or labor interests @OpenSecretspac.
+Campaign contributions are usually structured as individual and Political Action Comittee (PAC) contributions in OpenSecrets data.
+Contributions over 200 USD by natural persons(or their family members) who work in the industry are individual contributions @griers. whereby PACs are comittees representing corporation or labor interests @OpenSecretspac.
 The Citizens United v.
 FEC case declared that natural and legal persons, i.e. persons and corporations have the same campaign spending rights when it comes to the US congress @foreman p.194.
 In essence, this case enabled independent expenditures which are election related to become unlimited
 @citizen.

 // why do candidates need contributions?  -  improve election values That campaign contributions have increased over the years, and one of the